-Importance of Having Professional Email
+The Importance of Having a Professional Email

 Plus, while work-life balance blends more than ever, creating a separation between personal and professional accounts is paramount and eliminates room for error.

-How to Set Up Your Google Workspace Professional Email
+Setting Up Your Google Workspace Email

 We will now outline the step-by-step process for creating your professional email using Google Workspace.
 If you follow these steps, you can have your email secure and operational within the hour.
 You may even find a few other Google Workspace tools that you didn’t realize you needed as well.

 There are four set-up processes you must complete.

 - Add your domain, or purchase one from Google